Chapter 7. Immutant Messaging

 :password | nil | The password to authenticate the connection with (if the broker has authentication enabled).
 Requires :username to be set. |

-The :json and :edn encodings are useful when the message
+encodings are useful when the message

 consumers aren't written in Clojure.
 For example, TorqueBox Ruby